GoogleGoogle·🖼️ Image Generation·VS Pick

 About this model

-Nano Banana 2 is Google's text-to-image generator built for cinematic visuals and dependable prompt adherence across a wide range of styles.
-Released in February 2026, it anchors the Nano Banana line of image models and serves as a solid general-purpose baseline — the kind of model you reach for when you want clean, predictable results without heavy prompt engineering.
-It also carries web-search capability, allowing generations to draw on grounded, up-to-date references.
+Nano Banana 2 is Google's cinematic-leaning text-to-image model, tuned for reliable prompt adherence across a wide range of visual styles.
+Released in February 2026, it anchors the core Nano Banana line and is positioned as a dependable general-purpose baseline — the model to reach for when you want consistent, photographic-feeling results without heavy prompt engineering.
+It pairs with a matching inpainting variant, Nano Banana 2 edit, for localized image editing workflows.

 This About section is AI-generated from public sources (Claude Opus 4.8), with no human editing.
 It may contain inaccuracies — verify critical details against the sources listed above.